9beach/analyze-sgf/README.md

 Bad hot spot: more than 20% win rate loss

 Variations added for the moves of more then 5% win rate loss.
-Maximum variations number for each move is 10.
+The maximum variation number for each move is 10.

 Analyzed by KataGo Parallel Analysis Engine (6415 max visits).
 ```